jasleen101010/jasleen101010/README.md

 ## 🚀 About Me
 I am a proud woman in Tech/Data.
-By day, I'm a Business Analyst, deciphering data like a pro.
+By day, I'm a Data Analyst at HSBC, deciphering data like a pro.
 I've had the privilege of collaborating with well-known brands like HSBC, Scaler Academy, and Unacademy, where my analytical skills have been put to good use.
 I have also volunteered for the Microsoft and Codecademy tech communities.
 Academically, I've equipped myself with a Bachelor's in Physics, Mathematics, and Computer Science, along with a Master's in Data Science.
 When offline, I paint 🎨 and read 📚.

 <br>